Seder hishtalshelus: The Upper Unity

-Ohr Ein Sof
+Or Ein Sof

-Preparatory stages in the Ohr Ein Sof ("God's Infinite Light") before the beginning of the creative process.
-The Ohr Ein Sof is a paradoxical form of divine self-revelation.
+Preparatory stages in Or Ein Sof "God's Infinite Light" before the beginning of the creative process.
+The Or Ein Sof is a paradoxical form of divine self-revelation.
 These are above any world/limitation.
-Kabbalah considered the functional question whether the Ein Sof represents God's divine essence or God as First Cause.
-Chabad intellectual Hasidic thought explores Atzmut (divine essence) in the purpose of Creation.
-Ten stages of God’s Infinite Light in Kabbalistic terminology before the beginning of Creation:
+Kabbalah considered whether Ein Sof represents God's divine essence or God as First Cause.
+Chabad philosophy explores atzmut or divine essence in the purpose of Creation.
+Ten stages of God's Infinite Light in Kabbalistic terminology before the beginning of Creation: